 You would need to dive into the source code for the library to see that the author didn’t call super for class A, and thus your mixin class never got initialized.

 The inverse of the above situation is also true.
-Say you are using as a subclass, a class that does call super in the constructor:
+Say you are using a base class that does call super in the constructor:

 And you have your own class B that you want to mixin, but you explicitly call the super class’s constructor via

 init D init C init A init B init B